tony-albanese/ci-project-4/README.md

 > As a user, I can add a book from a form so that I can share my recommendation with other users.

 ## Delete a Book
 Next to each book is a link for the user to delete a book.
 Upon clicking, the book is deleted and the user is redirected to the home page.
+The user will only see link to delete a book if they are the owner of the book - they are the one that submitted it.
 > As a user, I can delete a book from list so that I can keep my recommendations current and germane.
+> As a user, I can only modify or delete my own entries so that others may not tamper with my recommendations.

 ## Modify a Book Entry
 With each book is a link to edit the book.
 Here, the user is taken to a form field pre-populated with the book's details.
 They can change the fields as they like.
 When they press update, the new details are updated in the database and the user is taken back to the home page.
+The user will only see a link to edit a book if they are the owner of that book - they are the one that submitted it.
 > As a user, I can modify a book so that I can correct mistakes or improve content.
+> As a user, I can only modify or delete my own entries so that others may not tamper with my recommendations.

 ## Leaving a Comment
 When the user clicks on the View Comments link, they are taken to a page where all of the books comments are displayed.
 And a form is given